pkibbey/pkibbey.github.io/src/content/projects/photography.md

 author: Phineas
 ---

-# My 4-Year Hiatus from Web Development: Exploring My Creative Side as a Professional Portrait Photographer

-As someone who has always been deeply passionate about technology and creativity, my career path has never been a straight line.
-In fact, I took a significant detour for four years when I decided to step away from web development to pursue something entirely different: professional portrait photography.
+_As someone who has always been deeply passionate about technology and creativity, my career path has never been a straight line.
+In fact, I took a significant detour for four years when I decided to step away from web development to pursue something entirely different: professional portrait photography._

 This hiatus was a time of transformation, learning, and self-discovery.
 It was a chance to explore the artistic side of me that I had always felt drawn to but never fully embraced.
 Looking back, it wasn’t just a break from coding—it was an important chapter that helped me grow as both a developer and a creator.